Good news to share!

 When we feel a painful emotion, our first instinct is to pull away.
 To numb the pain.
 To hide from the intensity.

 This was the case for Sarah and Jack, two unique individuals with vastly different circumstances.
-But they each experienced the same emotion: loneliness.

 An emotion that is heightened during the holidays.